 How much BRF assistance is available?

 The Maryland Department of the Environment has established a Maximum Allowable Cost for each of the field-tested BAT nitrogen-reducing units.
 Homeowners with combined incomes up to $300,000 per year and nonprofit entities are eligible for 100 percent of the Maximum Allowable Cost, except for new construction projects on previously vacant lots where the maximum grant will be reduced by $1,200.
-Homeowners with combined incomes of more than $300,000 per year and business entities are eligible for grants reduced by 50 percent.
+Homeowners with combined incomes of more than $300,000 per year and large business entities are eligible for grants reduced by 50 percent.
+Business entities that meet the definition of “Small Business” in COMAR 21.01.02.01 may qualify for 75 percent funding.
 The property owner is responsible for the County perc application fee ($450), the nitrogen-reducing unit installation permit fee ($625) and any other septic system work beyond the nitrogen-reducing unit.
 If no contractor is willing to install any of the field-tested units for the Maximum Allowable Grant amount, the homeowner will be expected to pay the cost difference.